 But as we all know, births don’t always go to plan and immediate skin-to-skin sometimes isn’t a possibility.
 For instance, you or your baby may have needed more immediate attention directly after birth.

-Skin-to-skin contact with your baby actually has huge benefits for babies (and parents) during the first weeks and even months of their life, so directly after birth definitely isn’t the only chance you have!
+Skin-to-skin contact actually has huge benefits for babies (and parents) during the first weeks and even months of their life, so directly after birth definitely isn’t the only chance you have!

-In the first few months after your baby’s birth, try to do skin-to-skin as much as possible, even for parents who managed it straight after birth, as according to the NHS, benefits include:
+In the first few months after your baby’s birth, try to do skin-to-skin as much as possible, even for parents who managed it straight after birth, as according to some associations, benefits include: